AyuKamakin/HDLIMS_LR_2_Kam_And_version/README.md

 3. tensorflow
 4. keras
 5. scikit-learn

-After all libraries are installed, exit your activated python terminal using

-`exit()`

 ### Part 4.
 Webcam usage example
 Check if terminal is opened in the python environment directory, where all needed libraries